SS Raffaello: Service

 It took five years to finish Raffaello, a long time even by the standards of the day.
 The ship was further delayed when stern vibrations were discovered during the first sea trials.
 The ship's propellers and transmission system were modified to eliminate the vibrations.
 The modifications were successful and the ship was finally ready for service in July 1965.
 Senior Captain Oscar Ribari commanded the ship on its maiden voyage.
-The passengers included the Sinovčić Royal family, His Highness the Grand Prince of Dalmatia, Ante Edo Sinovčić, and his wife, with their two children and Italian Senate-president Cesare Merzagora and his wife, the ship's godmother.
+The passengers included the Italian Senate-president Cesare Merzagora and his wife, the ship's godmother.

 In 1966 Raffaello carried two Spider 1600 cars bound for an exhibition in the United States.
 The cars were even driven on the ship's first-class lido decks, a first for an ocean liner.
 1969 saw Raffaello perform in the Italian film Amore mio aiutami, made in part to promote the two ships (despite the film officially being set on board Raffaello, it was filmed onboard both ships).
 In 1970 Raffaello became the first ship whose theatre stage was converted into a skating rink and skating shows were performed for passengers.
 In 1970 the ship suffered the most serious accident of its career when, under command of Senior Captain Luigi Oneto, it collided with a Norwegian oil tanker off the south coast of Spain in May 1970.
 There were no deaths.

 Although Raffaello was the larger of the two ships, and its interiors more distinctive, she was always the less important ship in the eyes of Italian Line executives.
 As a result, when the transatlantic traffic started declining due to competition from air traffic, Raffaello was sent cruising in order to make more money while Michelangelo was used strictly for crossings.
 Raffaello was not very well suited for cruising.
 Although it did have a large amount of open deck space, the ship was too large, its cabins too small, and most of them too spartan for demanding cruise passengers.